JarvisPrestidge/hacker-news-scraper/README.md

 `python src/hackernews.py --posts n`

-where `n` is a value of your chosing to specific the number posts to download.
+where `n` is a value of your chosing to specify the number posts to download.

 * ### Build Docker container (dockerfile)